NSSAC/WH-challenge-baselines/README.md

 ## GNN (DeepInf)

-The GNN data generation can be done by going into the `DeepInf` directory, and executing the `make_data.sh` bash script.
+The GNN data generation can be done by going into the `DeepInf` directory, and executing the `rwr_all.sh` bash script followed by the `make_data.sh` script.
 This generates the training and evaluation data for the Graph Neural Network based example implementation in `sample_data/gnn/train/` and `sample_data/gnn/eval`

 To train and evaluate the model, executing the `train_gnn.sh` bash script.